 You are the administrator of the Certkiller company network.
 The network consists of a single Active Directory domain named Certkiller .com.
 The network includes 20 member servers running Windows Server 2003 and 4 domain controllers running Windows Server 2003.
 All client computers run Windows XP Professional.

 A member server named Certkiller SrvA functions as a file server.
 Certkiller SrvA has a locally attached tape device.
-You need to create a backup schedule for Certkiller Srv backed up once a week.
-Every day, you need to back up only the data that was changed after the last backup.
-You need to minimize the amount of data that must be backed up every day.
+You need to create a backup schedule for Certkiller Srv

-A. All data on Certkiller SrvA must be
+A. All data on